cristianoliveira/awesome-byo/README.md

   - [BYO NoSQL](https://medium.com/@marceloboeira/why-you-should-build-your-own-nosql-database-9bbba42039f5) - Learn the fundamentals and how a simple key-value databases work plus build your very own NoSQL database.

-  - [BYO Nginx](http://www.gilesthomas.com/2013/08/writing-a-reverse-proxyloadbalancer-from-the-ground-up-in-c-part-0/) - A serie of posts explaining how to build a reverse proxy/loadbalancer like Nginx in C.
+  - [BYO Nginx](http://www.gilesthomas.com/2013/08/writing-a-reverse-proxyloadbalancer-from-the-ground-up-in-c-part-0/) - A serie of posts explaining how to build a reverse proxy/loadbalancer like Nginx in C

+  - [BYO React](https://hackernoon.com/build-your-own-react-48edb8ed350d) - Create a full working version of react step by step in plain Javascript.

   - [BYO Router](https://vluxe.io/golang-router.html) - Build your own Router (also known as a mux) in Go like many frameworks implement out there.